MikeCVermeer/Rusty-Bot/readme.md

 Rusty Bot stands out for its simplicity, effectiveness, and the practical value it brings to the Rust gameplay.
 It's a testament to what can be achieved with a passion for gaming and a bit of coding knowledge.

+## Project Status

+**Note:** This project is not receiving updates for the foreseeable future, and it may indefinitely remain in its current state as it was initially developed as a hobby project.
+Due to the nature of ongoing game development and updates to Rust and the Rust+ API, Rusty Bot may not function as intended anymore.
+It remains available for educational purposes and as a foundation for those who might wish to adapt its principles to current or future versions of Rust.

 ## Project Setup